Homotopy equivalence of spaces of metrics with invertible Dirac operator: Introduction

 where the $\hat{A}$-genus and the $\alpha$-genus are invariants of the spin bordism class of $M$.

 The question of (non)existence of metrics with harmonic spinors is related to the question of existence of metrics with positive scalar curvature via the Schrödinger-Lichnerowicz formula

 where $\nabla$ is the lifted Levi-Civita connection on the spinor bundle.
-More precisely, if $g$ has positive scalar curvature, then $D^g$ has to be invertible.
+More precisely, if $g$ has positive scalar curvature, then $D^g$ has to be invertible as an operator on the Hilbert space of $L^2$-spinors to itself.
 In particular, the space $\mathcal{R}^{\text{pos}}(M)$ of metrics on $M$ with positive scalar curvature is a subset of the space $\RM$ of metrics on $M$ with invertible Dirac operator.

 This relation in mind, there might be a chance to obtain theorems/constructions known in the setting of positive scalar curvature also for the invertibility of Dirac operators.
 For the surgery result of Gromov-Lawson for positive scalar curvature this was done by Ammann, Dahl and Humbert in \cite{ADH}.
-More precisely, let there be an embedded sphere $S^k$ in $M$ with trivial normal bundle $\nu_{S^k}\cong D^{n-k}\times S^k$.
+More precisely, let there be an embedded sphere $S^k$ in $M$ with trivial normal bundle $\nu_{S^k}\cong D^{n-k}\times S^k$ (we choose the trivialization once and for all).
 Here, $D^\ell$ is the $\ell$-dimensional unit disk.
 Then a surgery of codimension $n-k$ corresponds topologically to setting cp.
 Figure~\ref{fig:surg}.
 In \cite{GL} Gromov and Lawson showed that having a metric $g$ on $M$ with positive scalar curvature and an $\widetilde{M}$ obtained from $M$ via a surgery of codimension $n-k\geq 3$ there is always a metric on $\widetilde{M}$ with positive scalar curvature.
 A similar statement for the kernel of the Dirac operator, but using different techniques, was obtained in \cite{ADH} by Ammann, Dahl and Humbert: If $\widetilde{M}$ is obtained from $M$ via a spin surgery of codimension $n-k\geq 2$, then for every Riemannian metric $g$ on $M$ there is a metric $\tilde{g}$ on $\widetilde{M}$ with

 For an intuition why here a lower codimension can be assumed see Section~\ref{sec:surg}.
 Using bordism techniques and sufficient knowledge on enough model manifolds, this result implies that on all connected spin manifolds there is a metric $g$ such that the lower bound on $\dim\, \ker\, D^g$ is attained, \cite[Thm.
 4.1]{ADH}.
 See also \cite[Thm.
 3.9]{BD} for the case $n\geq 5$.